- P256K

 MuSig2 Multi-Signatures

-Create a single Schnorr signature from multiple independent signers using the BIP-327 MuSig2 protocol.
+Combine partial contributions from a fixed group of co-signers into a single Schnorr signature using the BIP-327 MuSig2 protocol.

 Overview

-Each signer generates a Schnorr key pair.
-The public keys are then aggregated into a single P256K.MuSig.PublicKey:
+Each party derives a Schnorr key pair.
+Their verifying halves combine into a single P256K.MuSig.PublicKey:

 import P256K